For Peer Advisors: Using Grad Planner

 Then the View Details page will indicate that the requisite is met.
 Click on Save to go back to the Grad Plan.

 The class that was flagged will return to normal.
+When you open Course Details, the overridden course will appear in orange.

 The student does not need to accept or reject this action; it is accepted automatically by the system.